The Secret Garden: Film

-The motion picture version was made in 1919 by the Famous Players-Lasky Corporation, with 14-year-old Lila Lee as Mary and Paul Willis as Dickon.
+The first motion picture version was made in 1918 by the Famous Players–Lasky Corporation, with 14-year-old Lila Lee as Mary and Paul Willis as Dickon.
 The film is believed lost.

 In 1949, MGM filmed the second adaptation, which starred Margaret O'Brien as Mary, Dean Stockwell as Colin and Brian Roper as Dickon.
 This version was mainly black-and-white, but with all of the sequences set in the garden filmed in Technicolor.
 Noel Streatfeild's 1948 novel The Painted Garden was inspired by the making of this film.

 American Zoetrope's 1993 production was directed by Agnieszka Holland with a screenplay by Caroline Thompson and starred Kate Maberly as Mary, Heydon Prowse as Colin, Andrew Knott as Dickon, John Lynch as Lord Craven and Dame Maggie Smith as Mrs Medlock.
 The executive producer was Francis Ford Coppola.

 A 2017 production by Dogwood Motion Picture Company is available on the BYUtv Network.
-This is a science fiction adaptation in the Victorian style based on the novel by Frances Hodgson Burnett; filmed, directed and written for the screen by Owen Smith.
+A science fiction adaptation in the Victorian style, it was filmed, directed and written for the screen by Owen Smith.

-The 2020 film version from Heyday Films and StudioCanal is directed by Marc Munden with a screenplay by Jack Thorne.
+The 2020 film version from Heyday Films and StudioCanal was directed by Marc Munden with a screenplay by Jack Thorne.

 Television

-Dorothea Brooking adapted the book for BBC television on several occasions; an eight-part serial in 1952, an eight-part serial in 1960 (featuring Colin Spaull as Dickon), and a seven-part serial broadcast in 1975 (also on DVD).
-The 1952 adaptation was a live broadcast and no telerecordings are thought to have been made.
-Three episodes of the 1960 serial (1, 4 and 7) are now believed to be lost.
+Dorothea Brooking adapted the book for BBC television on several occasions;in 1952, 1960 and 1975.

 Hallmark Hall of Fame filmed a TV movie adaptation of the novel in 1987, which starred Gennie James as Mary, Barret Oliver as Dickon and Jadrien Steele as Colin.
 Billie Whitelaw appeared as Mrs Medlock and Derek Jacobi played the role of Archibald Craven, with Alison Doody appearing in flashbacks and visions as Lilias; Colin Firth made a brief appearance as the adult Colin Craven.
 The story was changed slightly.
 Colin's father, instead of being Mary's uncle, was now an old friend of Mary's father, allowing Colin and Mary to begin a relationship as adults by the film's end.
 It was filmed at Highclere Castle, which later became known as the filming location for Downton Abbey.
-It aired on November 30.
+It aired on 30 November.
 In 2001, Hallmark produced a sequel entitled Back to the Secret Garden.

-A 1994 animated adaptation as an ABC Weekend Special starred Honor Blackman as Mrs Medlock, Derek Jacobi as Archibald Craven, Glynis Johns as Darjeeling, Victor Spinetti, Anndi McAfee as Mary Lennox, Joe Baker as Ben Weatherstaff, Felix Bell as Dickon Sowerby, Naomi Bell as Martha Sowerby, Richard Stuart as Colin Craven and Frank Welker as Robin.
-This version was released on video in 1995 by ABC Video under license from Paramount Home Entertainment.
+A 1994 animated adaptation as an ABC Weekend Special starred Honor Blackman as Mrs Medlock, Derek Jacobi as Archibald Craven, Glynis Johns as Darjeeling, Victor Spinetti as Dr. Craven, Anndi McAfee as Mary Lennox, Joe Baker as Ben Weatherstaff, Felix Bell as Dickon Sowerby, Naomi Bell as Martha Sowerby, Richard Stuart as Colin Craven and Frank Welker as Robin.
+This version was produced by Mike Young Productions and DiC Entertainment, and was released on video in 1995 by ABC Video and distributed by Paramount Home Entertainment.